 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the E-M5 II and the GH5s are recent models that are part of the current product line-up.
-The E-M5 II has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5, while the GH5s does not have a direct predecessor.
+The GH5s is a recent model that features in the current product line-up of Panasonic.
+In contrast, the E-M5 II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the features and operation of the E-M5 II and GH5s can be found, respectively, in the Olympus E-M5 II Manual (free pdf) or the online Panasonic GH5s Manual.

 So how do things add up?
 Which of the two cameras – the Olympus E-M5 II or the Panasonic GH5s – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.